dudeperf3ct/dudeperf3ct.github.io/content/posts/til_cloud_vm.md

 On the left, native Linux and containers rely heavily on the host kernel.

 gVisor sits in the middle by inserting a user-space "application kernel" called the Sentry between the container and the host kernel.
-Instead of letting container syscalls hit the host kernel directly, gVisor intercepts many of them and re-implements large parts of the Linux syscall API inside the Sentry, so the host kernel sees a smaller/controlled interface.
+Instead of letting container syscalls hit the host kernel directly, gVisor intercepts many of them and re-implements large parts of the Linux syscall API inside the Sentry in Go language, so the host kernel sees a smaller/controlled interface.
 This can reduce the kernel attack surface for multi-tenant workloads (with some performance overhead).

 Firecracker moves further toward the "VM end" of the spectrum because each workload runs with its own guest kernel, but it stays lightweight by emulating only a small set of modern virtual devices (instead of a full "PC" worth of legacy hardware like QEMU).